NHS-NGS/GeL2MDT/INSTALLATION.md

 An example of these can be found [here](https://docs.djangoproject.com/en/2.0/ref/settings/#databases)

+In gelweb/gelweb/settings/base.py, please enter a SECRET_KEY which used for hashing the website and is a long string.
+More information can be found [here](https://docs.djangoproject.com/en/2.0/ref/settings/#std:setting-SECRET_KEY).
+An example would be:

+    SECRET_KEY = 'igfaddys&qa-myx=8%$d$$u!&w472)v!@at@ysahs)+4sx%h95'

+In gelweb/gelweb/settings/base.py, please enter an ALLOWED_HOSTS which is the IP address of the machine you are running GeL2MDT.
+An example would be:

+    ALLOwED_HOSTS = ['127.0.0.1']

 There are multiple tutorials online about setting up a database for django and we would ask you to refer to those at this stage.

 Once you have a database setup, django will creates the tables and database structure for you.
 Users will have to run the following commands within your virtual environment:

+    cd gelweb/
     python manage.py makemigrations gel2mdt
     python manage.py migrate
     python manage.py createinitialrevisions